cvjena/JeFaPaTo/paper/paper.md

 # Platform Support

-As `JeFaPaTo` is written in Python, it can be used on any platform that supports Python.
+As `JeFaPaTo` is written in Python, it can be used on any platform that supports Python and the underlying libraries.
 The tool can be run by cloning the repository, using the `dev_init.sh` script to create the according `conda` environment with all dependencies.
 As `JeFaPaTo` is intended to be used by non-programmers, we support the most common platforms.
-We provide each release a standalone executable for `Windows 10`, Linux (Ubuntu 22.04), and MacOS (version 13+ for Apple Silicon and Intel).
+We provide each release a standalone executable for Windows 10, Linux (Ubuntu 22.04), and MacOS (version 13+ for Apple Silicon and Intel).
-We offer a separate branch for `MacOS version 10+ (Intel)`, which does not contain blend shape extraction, to support older hardware.
+We offer a separate branch for MacOS version pre 13 (Intel), which does not contain blend shape extraction, to support older hardware.
 The authors and medical partners conduct all user interface and experience tests on `Windows 10` and `MacOS 13+ (Apple Silicon)`.

 # Ongoing Development